DanielUniTwente/ResearchProject/README.md

     To setup a connection to a Neo4j DBMS you have to assign three variable in the databaseCredentials.txt file
     1. URI - to the address your DBMS is hosted
-    2. USERNAME - the username with which you will access the
+    2. USERNAME - the username with which you will access the database
     3. PASSWORD - the password that allows you access

 ### Usage